This Slow Cooker Mongolian Chicken is a family favorite dinner recipe! This easy chicken recipe can be served over rice or ramen!

 When you need dinner ready for your hungry crew but don’t have time to make it, this Slow Cooker Mongolian Chicken is the recipe for you.

 Mongolian Chicken is really a take on Mongolian Beef, but you know we Americans do what we do…chicken has a place in just about every recipe.

 So the beef, or chicken, is typically stir fried then tossed with a sauce made from brown sugar, garlic and ginger then served over or with rice.

 Certainly can’t be bad so far, right?

 For this Slow Cooker Mongolian Chicken recipe we’re not going to stir fry, we’re going to pretty much dump everything into a slow cooker, turn it on and leave.

 Definitely one of those “Dump and Go” crock pot recipes, there’s not much else to do here except steam some rice and broccoli when you’re ready to serve.

-While this Mongolian chicken is a slow cooker recipe, it’s not one of those cook all day types of recipes.
-This chicken only needs 4 hours on low.
+While this Mongolian chicken is a crock pot recipe, it’s not one of those cook all day types of recipes.
+This chicken only needs 4 hours on the low temperature setting.

 Otherwise the chicken will get to mushy and fall apart.
 And I don’t mean that in a good way…there’s tender meat and there’s mushy meat and there’s a BIG difference.